min2ha/ukwa-site/content/target/26184/index.en.md

   "subject": "UK General Election 2015"
 }

-# Institution of Occupational Safety and Health (IOSH): Creating a Healthier UK PLC

 The Institution of Occupational Safety and Health (IOSH) is a British organisation for health and safety professionals.As well as setting professional standards, the Institution supports and develops members and has publications providing advice and guidance on health and safety issues.
 The Institution achieved Chartered status in 2003 and has had the right to award individual Chartered status to members since 2005.